Knowing how to build and iterate on a sales funnel is one of the most profitable concepts an entrepreneur can master.

 - Quality matters.
 Your images absolutely need to look as good as possible.
 This is not to say that you need a $5,000 camera.
 You can do this on an iPhone if you want.

-- The more varied your images, the better people will be able to picture it in their minds.
+- Vary your images.
+The more types of images you offer, the better people will be able to picture it in their minds.

 ACTION ITEM: Decide on four ideas for showing off your product in its intended context.

 5. Create a short-form product demo

 If you aren’t leveraging video on your ecommerce product page, you’re missing out on one of the most effective conversion assets out there.
 If you already have a high-quality product video—maybe something with interviews, testimonials, and product shots—that’s great.

 But a lot of savvy ecommerce stores are also finding it really useful to have a short-form product demonstration video.
 This can even come in the form of a GIF.

 It’s a versatile video asset that shows the product in use that you can add to your product carousel, share on Facebook and Instagram, use in video ads, and more.

 You should ideally keep your video under 30 seconds.
 It doesn’t even require sound—although some short-form videos play catchy music in the background.
 You’re just looking for a simple, clean, and elegant product demonstration.

 ACTION ITEM: Create your short-form product demonstration video or GIF.